FlowFuse/website/src/blog/2023/05/flowforge-1-7-released.md

 ### High Availability

-We're pleased to share our progress on enhancing High Availability in FlowForge.
-Based on customer feedback, our focus is implementing a hot-spare approach for Node-RED applications, providing automatic failover between instances for improved reliability and availability.
-We've identified our initial set of tasks and changes to how we'll run Node-RED instances with the k8s environment to create a more robust system.
-For a detailed update about High Availability you should definitely checkout our newest [Article](./....) about High Availability.
+We're actively progressing on the topic of enhancing High Availability in FlowForge for Node-RED.
+Our initial tasks and modifications have been identified, specifically pertaining to the operation of Node-RED instances within the k8s environment.
+These adjustments are aimed at constructing a more resilient system.
+Stay tuned for a comprehensive update regarding our advancements in High Availability.

 ### SOC2 Certification